 Experts disagree on whether factory eggs have a higher risk of salmonella contamination than the farm variety.
 Currently, hens that lay organic eggs must be free range, which means they are not housed in cages and have access to the outdoors.
 Additionally, they must be fed an organic diet and receive no antibiotics.

 When it comes to nutritional value, it’s actually the hen’s diet that matters most — not its organic status.
 Instead of paying for organic eggs, look for eggs with high levels of omega-3s, a status that comes from improving a hen’s diet and increasing time spent outdoors.

 Other common spices are more affordable than saffron, but the organic label will still set you back.
-Simply Organic Grind to a Salt is about $2 per ounce.
-Morton salt, meanwhile, costs less than $1 for 26 ounces.
+Simply Organic ground black pepper is about $4 per ounce.
+McCormick pepper, meanwhile, costs less than $1 per ounce.

 Moreover, NPR reported that organic spices can actually be unsafe.
 In 2012, a number of large grocery retailers recalled organic celery seed because a batch tested positive for salmonella.
 It’s not uncommon for organic spices to become contaminated with bacteria and insects because in order to comply with organic standards, they aren’t treated with radiation to kill pests.

 Even if you buy regular spices instead of organic ones, you might spend a pretty penny for just a tiny jar.
 To save money stocking your spice cabinet, experts recommend grinding spices up yourself.